 Putting work and time into your designs will help them stand out, and you’ll have an easier time getting free exposure.

-Ads are NOT necessary, but if you can learn the system, you can make a lot of money.
+Ads are still NOT necessary (especially if you learn to dominate small niches), but if you can learn the system, you can make a lot of money.

 Just like there’s no “best” POD site for everyone, there’s no “best” software.

 I use Photoshop and Illustrator (I have the Adobe Creative Cloud Suite).

 I chose Photoshop because I had to learn it for my 9 to 5 job many years ago.

 Once I quit my job to do my biz full time, I learned even more about it.
 I started learning Illustrator a few years ago.

 These tools are so powerful, and I credit them with my POD income, especially as competition picked up.